 These Biscuit Cinnamon Rolls have all the flavor of traditional rolls, without the yeast - or the wait.
-This shortcut recipe takes just 20 minutes of hands on time!
+This shortcut recipe takes just 20 minutes of hands on time and another 20 minutes to bake!

 My family loves cinnamon rolls.
 But, as much as we love them, we don't always love the wait.
 Sometimes we randomly crave a warm, gooey cinnamon roll on a Tuesday.
 These No Yeast Biscuit Cinnamon Rolls are for those unexpected cravings.

 Instead of making a yeast based dough that has a long rising time, like my Overnight CInnamon Rolls, these rolls are made with a large batch of my regular buttermilk biscuit dough.
-The dough is then rolled out, wrapped around a delicious cinnamon filling, and topped with a cream cheese glaze!
+The dough is then rolled out, spread with delicious cinnamon sugar, rolled and baked, and topped with a cream cheese glaze!
 Best of all, they can be assembled, baked, and in your mouth in an hour!

 Jump to: